guardian/recommendations/npm-packages.md

 ###### Commit Messages

-When using commit messages to determine the new version, it is possible to either use conforming commits for every commit or only for a single commit within the pull request.
-The first strategy reduces the effort of the developer but makes it much harder to validate that the lack of conformity is deliberate.
+If you rely on commit messages to determine the new version, you can rely on every commit or just a single commit within the pull request.
+The first strategy reduces overhead in development, but it becomes difficult to validate that the lack of conformity is deliberate.

-To aid the process of crafting confirming commit messages, tools such as [commitizen](https://github.com/commitizen/cz-cli) can be used.
-This presents a command line interface at the point of comitting to craft commits following convention.
+Tools such as [commitizen](https://github.com/commitizen/cz-cli) can help developers write valid commit messages at the point of committing.

 #### Spontaneous publishing